Transfer Credit (Undergraduate)

 Requests for transfer credit will be considered for persons who have gained admission as transfer students and will be based on official transcripts supplied by colleges previously attended.
 For use in satisfying requirements for a degree, all work evaluated as valid transfer credit is subject to approval by the dean or chair of the appropriate academic unit.

 Columbus State University uses the University System of Georgia uniform grading scale and does not accept plus/minus grades.
 When courses with plus/minus grades are transferred to CSU, these grades are equated to standard grades of A, B, C, D, or F on a 4.0 scale.
 Therefore, a grade of B- earned at an institution with plus/minus grades would become a B at CSU; a grade of B+ would also become a B.

 Quarter hours are converted to semester hours by using the formula of one-quarter hour equals two-thirds of a semester hour.
 Students may view their academic record showing transfer course work in MyCSU.

 Transfer students who have earned 30 or more credits are exempt from the First-Year Seminar requirement.

 Students who have transferable academic associate degrees are granted core curriculum credit as follows:

 - A University System of Georgia transfer will get credit for completion of core areas A-F, provided they have not changed their major.
-Students who change their major will be granted transfer credit for core courses on a course-by-courses basis.
+Students who change their major will be granted transfer credit for core courses on a course-by-course basis.

 - Students who do not hold an associate degree from a USG institution will be granted transfer credit for core courses on a course-by-courses basis unless an applicable transfer articulation agreement has been signed by CSU and the institution that offered the associate degree.